- Phone number

 We are going through unprecedented times and many people are feeling heightened anxiety or experiencing new issues.
 Many people are going through a long period of isolation and would welcome the chance of having someone to listen to how they are feeling.
 Some maybe experiencing relationship problems which have either started or have intensified during lockdown.
 Worries about finances, work and the future in general are becoming widespread and the mental health of many individuals is being challenged.

 As a therapist, I can offer support you with your difficulties.
 Initially I would offer a free 30 minute introductory session, on video or phone, to explore what type of support you need.
-For example it could be:

 About me and my therapy practice